mlucascardoso/example-api/README.md

-# api-generator-cli
+# api-generator-cli skeleton
-API file generator
+A skeleton that will be used on api-generator-cli